Target365/REST/USERGUIDE.md

 PrefixText, SuffixText and PincodeLength are optional.
 If specified, PincodeLength must be between 4 and 6.

 ### Verify pincode
 This example shows how to verify the pincode sent in the previous step and entered on a web page by the user.
 Use the TransactionId provided in the previous step.
+Pincode is valid for five minutes.

 #### Request
 ```
 GET https://test.target365.io/api/pincodes/verification?transactionId=8eb5e79d-0b3d-4e50-a4dd-7a939af4c4c4&pincode=1234